miladbehrooz/Classification_Titanic_Data/README.md

-# Prediction of survival on the Titanic using Machine Learning classification models and deploy best model using REST API
+# Prediction of survival using classification models and deploy best model using REST API